 All applicants must demonstrate that they possess the necessary relevant professional experience and organizational capacity to create and sustain high quality, effective, long-term services that are responsive to the needs of the individual.

-An Applicants Conference to answer questions about these projects will be held on Monday August 13, 2018 at 1:00pm at NLACRC’s Chatsworth office, 1st Floor Board Room (CR143).
+An Informational Applicants’ Conference to answer questions about the vendorization process and to provide technical assistance will be held on Wednesday, December 12, 2018 from 1:00 pm to 3:00 pm at NLACRC’s Chatsworth office, 1st Floor Conference Room.

-North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Fiscal Year (FY) 2018-2019 Request for Proposals.
+North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Winter 2018 Open Proposal Period.

-SUBMISSION OF PROPOSALS All proposals must conform to the attached Proposal Writing Guidelines and Content Requirements.
-The applicant must submit the completed proposal as an electronic copy to firstname.lastname@example.org.
-No fax copies will be accepted.
+All proposals must conform to the attached Proposal Writing Guidelines and Content Requirements.
+The applicant must submit the completed proposal as one electronic copy to email@example.com.No fax copies will be accepted.
 The proposals must be complete, typewritten, collated, and page numbered.
 No proposals will be accepted after the deadline.

 Due to email constraints, you must submit your proposal in three or more emails.
 Be sure to label the emails based on the number of emails-for example, 1 of 3, 2 of 3, etc. If your email does not generate a response email in return, the file is too large and was not received.